I founded National Short Story Week after talking to lots of writers about ways to promote the form to a wider public. It ran from 2010 to 2017.

 3) develop creative and commercial opportunities for individuals and organisations involved in the short story form.

-The aims of National Short Story Week are supported by independent experts in the fields of writing, editing, publishing, teaching, producing, broadcasting and performing.
-The patron of National Short Story Week is best-selling author Katie Fforde.
+The aims of National Short Story Week were supported by independent experts in the fields of writing, editing, publishing, teaching, producing, broadcasting and performing.
+The patron of National Short Story Week was bestselling author Katie Fforde.

-Our recommended reading lists go out to libraries and schools around the country.
-Previous reading lists have had suggestions by prominent authors, actors and broadcasters, with contributions from Terence Blacker, Simon Brett, Tracy Chevalier, Sue Cook, Margaret Drabble, Joanne Harris, Paterson Joseph, Lynne Reid Banks, Adrian Scarborough and DW Wilson.
+Recommended reading lists wenr out to libraries and schools around the country, with suggestions by prominent authors, actors and broadcasters such as Terence Blacker, Simon Brett, Tracy Chevalier, Sue Cook, Margaret Drabble, Joanne Harris, Paterson Joseph, Lynne Reid Banks, Adrian Scarborough and DW Wilson.

 Aspiring writers and short story readers had a choice of short story events up and down the UK, from Glasgow Women’s Library to the Richmond Upon Thames Literature Festival.

 The National Short Story Week Young Writer competition ran between 2013 and 2017.
 The competition was open to school children in years 7 and 8.
 It attracted entries from schools from all over the UK, as well as from overseas British schools in mainland Europe, the USA and south America.